able-app/docs/ε elements/appbarcontrol/abc-center.md

 # App Bar Control - Center

-Primitive: A container for the content that is in the center (horizontally) of the app bar.
+Collection: A container for the content that is in the center (horizontally) of the app bar.
 This content can be informative or actionable depending on the type of app bar.

 ### Types